dawid-kotowski/doddlrom/README.md

 ## Overview

-This repository contains a collection of deep learning-based reduced order models (ROMs) for parametric PDEs, implemented with PyTorch and integrated into the PyMOR ecosystem.
-The models are designed to approximate solution manifolds by learning low-dimensional representations and latent dynamics based on both geometric and physical parameters.
+This repository offers a suite of deep learning-based reduced order models (ROMs) for parametric partial differential equations (PDEs).
+These models are developed in PyTorch and integrated with [PyMOR](https://pymor.org/), enabling efficient, data-driven model reduction that accounts for both geometric and physical parameter dependencies.

-The framework supports training, evaluation, and benchmarking of various neural ROM architectures using precomputed data and leverages GPU acceleration for efficient training.
-It features modular implementations for selective model training and systematic storage of model checkpoints, training data, and benchmark results.
+The framework is built for modularity and GPU-accelerated execution.
+It supports selective training of components, consistent handling of datasets and checkpoints, and comprehensive evaluation through benchmark logging.

 ## Repository Structure